How to Sleep on Your Back

 Our Zoma Pillow is filled with shredded MicroCushions™ that form to the unique shape of your head and neck to ensure proper alignment.
 Plus, it has a soft, ventilated cover to wick heat and moisture away from your face and neck.

-If you can’t replace your pillow right away, you can also roll up a bath towel and place it under your neck.
+If you can’t replace your pillow right away, you can also roll up a hand towel and place it under your neck.
 This allows you to adjust the elevation of your head and keep your spine neutral.

 Stretch Out Your Arms and Legs